QMSTR/web/content/blog/qmstr-milestone-1-report.md

 ### Have some standards, please...

-There are some norms though that the project applies: Everything developed as part of Quartermaster is fully and completely
+There are some norms though that the project applies: everything developed as part of Quartermaster is fully and completely
 [Free and Open Source software](https://fsfe.org/about/basics/freesoftware.en.html).
 "Open